Horospherical subgroups in positive characteristic: Parabolic subgroups and classification for p>2

 \subsection{Classification for \texorpdfstring{$p \geq 3$}{p>2}}

-The following two results (Theorems~\ref{thm classification parabolic subgroups} and~\ref{thm classification parabolics 2}) provide a complete classification of the parabolic subgroups of a simply-connected semisimple group $G$ over an algebraically closed field of characteristic $p \geq 3$.
+The following two results (Theorems~\ref{thm classification parabolic subgroups} and~\ref{thm classification parabolics 2}) provide a complete classification of the parabolic subgroups of a simply-connected semisimple group $G$ over an algebraically closed field of characteristic $p \geq 3$. {We will use this classification in the proof of the main result of this article (Theorem~\ref{th: general case}).}

-Note that any parabolic subgroup of a product $G = G' \times G''$, where $G'$ and $G''$ are simply-connected simple groups, decomposes as the product of a parabolic subgroup of $G'$ and a parabolic subgroup of $G''$.
-This observation allows us to reduce to the case where $G$ is a simply-connected \emph{simple} group; for more details, see \cite[Lemma~1.2]{Maccan2}.
+Note that every parabolic subgroup of a product $G = G' \times G''$, where $G'$ and $G''$ are simply-connected simple groups, is the product of a parabolic subgroup of $G'$ and a parabolic subgroup of $G''$; {see \cite[Lemma~1.2]{Maccan2}, whose proof relies on the structure results of \Cref{thm:numericalfunction} and \cite[Theorem~8]{Wenzel}.} This observation allows us to reduce to the case where $G$ is a simply-connected \emph{simple} group.

 The first result concerns parabolic subgroups whose reduced part is maximal among reduced parabolic subgroups, and it was established in \cite{Maccan}.